Entity Resolution Algorithm

 Edge creation O(u) unique edges Surrogate-key deduplication

-Recursive resolution O(u × d) Bounded recursion depth
+Traversal resolution O(u × d) Jinja-unrolled per-hop CTEs

 Entity finalization O(g) entities Single-pass trait pivot